About resident care

 - and recreation, music, art, and horticultural therapists.

-Resident care is divided into five levels of care:
+Resident care is divided into four levels of care:

 - Physical support provides services to those who have chronic medical conditions and physical disabilities requiring care from an interprofessional team.